 May 09, 2015, 5 comments, 15 smiles In the last 8 months I’ve been in Thimphu, Bhutan, I’ve been a part of hosting a local Awakin circle.
 Our circle is held in the simple, but beautiful library of Madam Deki Choden’s primary school, the Early Learning Centre (ELC).
 Upon entering the school, one notices that the atmosphere is remarkably welcoming and comforting.
 Surrounded by the presence of children’s books and inspiring messages, we feel immediately as though we are home.
 The space is an extension of the community that comes together every week – a group of remarkably caring people, from all walks of life.
 And here in Thimphu, we’ve had a diverse community of local school-going youth, educators, healers, musicians, artists, poets, environmentalists, activists, working professionals, international volunteers, and more, each with his or her own unique story to tell.
 Week in and week out, we’ve shared hearty laughter, heartfelt tears, and vulnerable moments with one another, ...
 Read Full Story

 Jan 28, 2015, 23 comments, 11 smiles In 1972, the small Himalayan Kingdom of Bhutan adopted the philosophy of Gross National Happiness (GNH), a holistic approach to development that moves beyond GDP and takes into account shared prosperity, environmental sustainability, cultural preservation, and other factors that are essential to human well-being.
 And while I cannot speak to the manifestation of Gross National Happiness as the complex policy tool or index that it is in the government’s eyes today, I can speak about my lessons on GNH at a more simple, human level – in the heart-felt and empowering education of young people in Bhutan.
-Last month, I volunteered as a facilitator for Camp Rural-Urban Friendship (RUF), a 10-day camp that brought together over 100 youth from rural Dagana in southern Bhutan and Bhutan’s capital city Thimphu in cooperation, co-learning, and co-creation, all aligned with the motto “where we educate our hearts.”
-When I first met Tenzin Dorji, a ...
+Last month, I volunteered as a founding facilitator for Camp Rural-Urban Friendship (RUF), a 10-day camp that brought together over 100 youth from rural Dagana in southern Bhutan and Bhutan’s capital city Thimphu in cooperation, co-learning, and co-creation, all aligned with the motto “where we educate our hearts.”
+When I first met Tenzin Dorji, ...
 Read Full Story

 Oct 08, 2014, 3 comments, 12 smiles Last month, I arrived in Bhutan, a Himalayan Kingdom perhaps most known for Gross National Happiness, for the third time in 3 years to work full time for a new secondary school.
 In my time back, I’ve been touched by the generosity of friends, colleagues, (host) family, and strangers, and I have also had the opportunity to be a part of a few kindness ripples!
 Here are a few short stories of compassion-in-action here in Bhutan: 1.
 When I was on a nature walk with 3 kids in my extended host family, Sonam, the cute little girl in this photo with me, was picking a small bouquet of pink wild flowers for me.
 When I showed her and the other girls a smile card, they decided to gift the beautiful flowers to a neighbor who runs a local shop that benefits their entire village.
 We left the flowers at the shop’s doorstep and ...
 Read Full Story